Joshita09/calculator/README.md

-This is a simple and intuitive calculator application built to perform basic arithematic operations.It allows users to add,subtract,multiply, and divide numbers in a user-friendly interface
+This is a simple and intuitive calculator application built to perform basic arithematic operations.It allows users to add,subtract,multiply, and divide numbers in a user-friendly interface.